With Twitch you can have content you stream recorded and archived for later use, find out how it all works and what you need to do to get started!

 Deleting a VOD or Highlight

-Maybe you have done something embarrassing, you think a VOD is not entertaining enough, or you just want to generally delete a VOD, you can.
-It is as simple as heading to your video manager, finding the VOD you wish to delete, clicking "More" and then proceeding to the delete option as seen below:
+If you wish to delete a VOD for any reason, you can.
+Head to your video manager, find the VOD you wish to delete, click "More" and then proceeding to the delete option as seen below:

 You can also delete your highlights if you wish to by clicking the "Highlights" tab at the top, finding the highlight you wish to delete, clicking "More" and then proceeding to the delete option.